 - Provide researchers with a way to easily share their data once the research is published.
-We have more than five years of experience in sharing of fMRI data, through the OpenfMRI and Neurovault projects.
+We have more than five years of experience in sharing of fMRI data, through the OpenNeuro (previously OpenfMRI) and Neurovault projects.
 We believe that the sharing of data is essential to scientific transparency and reproducibility, and the work of our center will extend the OpenfMRI project to encompass a complete online data analysis and sharing platform.

 - Provide researchers with a way to transparently share their analysis workflows.
 Interpretation of experimental results cannot be performed without deep understanding of what happened to the data.
-We will expose details (pipelines, parameters, software versions versions etc.) of each analysis to make future replications easier.
+We will expose details (pipelines, parameters, software version versions etc.) of each analysis to make future replications easier.